 The waiver is not a separate form.
-You should prepare Form I-751, Petition to Remove Conditions on Residence, and select the appropriate category in Waiver Request Filing (Part 3).
+You should prepare Form I-751, Petition to Remove Conditions on Residence, and select the appropriate category in Waiver or Individual Filing Request (Part 3).

 Can I use Form I-751 to remove conditions on residence for my children?

-If your dependent children acquired conditional permanent resident status on the same day as you or within 90 days thereafter, simply include their names and information in the same Form I-751 that you are filing for yourself.
-Be sure to include the additional filing fee and supporting documents.
+If your dependent children acquired conditional resident status on the same day as you or within 90 days thereafter, simply include their names and information in the same Form I-751 that you are filing for yourself.
+Be sure to include the additional biometrics fee and supporting documents.